Aaron-Gp/iGEM-2024/content/wetlab-experiment.md

 #### Experimental characterization of the anaerobic environment

-Method 1：The bacterial solution was added to DNA damaging agent, dropped into anaerobic row and incubated for 2h in a 37 C incubator.
+Method 1：The bacterial solution was added to DNA damaging agent, dropped into anaerobic row and incubated for 2h in a 37°C incubator.
 Measure OD600 and fluorescence intensity of bacterial solution by microplate reader;

-Method 2：The bacterial solution was sealed using paraffin oil and DNA damaging agents were added under the paraffin oil page and incubated for 2h in a 37 C incubator.
+Method 2：The bacterial solution was sealed using paraffin oil and DNA damaging agents were added under the paraffin oil page and incubated for 2h in a 37°C incubator.
 Measure OD600 and fluorescence intensity of bacterial solution by microplate reader;

 | DNA damaging reagent | Concentration gradient |      |